darkwood-com/matyotools/README.md

 *Some util tools that i developped for my developpement purpose*

+* Bash
+  - **git-sftp** : Allows to push or pull git repository to a remote git directory stored on sftp server

 * Javascript
   - **Chickenfoot** : Based on [Chickenfoot](http://groups.csail.mit.edu/uid/chickenfoot/), it allow me to avoid boring task for recursive click when browsing on Firefox (only).
 Chickenfoot automaticaly click for you and save time!